What kind of clothing should we wear?

 Definitely make sure you go just before pick-up, before you begin getting dressed in your 9 warm layers.

 Generally, washrooms will not be available while we are on tour.
-Some highway pullouts do have outhouses, but they may not be particularly comfortable during the winter.
+Some highway pullouts do have outhouses, and territorial parks do have outhouses as well, however they may be locked during the winter, and aren’t going to be particularly comfortable in the extreme cold.

 Do you have any tips for photographing the aurora?